About the Situation

 By the Numbers

-Nearly one in four children in the U.S. lives in poverty
+More than 1 in 4 of children in the U.S. live in poverty

 How Islamic Relief is Helping

-Islamic Relief USA’s domestic programs aim to alleviate poverty, hunger and suffering in the U.S. IRUSA also provides grants for many organizations and sponsors annual events that provide support to local populations.
+Islamic Relief USA’s domestic programs aim to alleviate poverty in the U.S. IRUSA also provides grants for many organizations and sponsors annual events that provide support to local populations.

 Here’s a breakdown of some programs Islamic Relief has supported in United States:

 ZAKAH and SADAQAH DISTRIBUTIONS

 Islamic Relief USA accepts Zakah donations and distributes them according to Islamic principles to people in need.
 We work with active mosques and community organizations around the country to identify people who qualify for help and distribute the assistance.
 Recipients include low-income families, refugees, and survivors of domestic violence.
 The Zakah donations cover expenses such as rent assistance, emergency medical expenses, employment training, food vouchers, utilities, and other emergency needs.

 Sadaqah donations are also used to help support qualified programs, such as the Winston-Salem State University Community Care Center in NC.
 Sadaqah is helping provide patients with low socio-economic status gain access to physical and occupational therapy; and is supporting medical devices, equipment, supplies, shoe orthotics, and more.
 The funds are also helping support the salary of a part-time physical therapist.